Contrast-Security-OSS/safelog4j/README.md

 ## Usage

+SafeLog4j operates in two modes:
+1. Agent Mode, to defend Java applications as they are started and restarted.
+1. Command Mode, to dynamically patch a running application.

+When Command Mode is used, we recommend pairing it with Agent Mode to avoid re-work the next time the application is restarted.

+### Agent Mode

 SafeLog4j is a Java agent and can be used on any Java application from any OpenJDK vendor: Oracle, AdoptOpenJDK, Azul, Corretto, Liberica, etc.

 1. Download the latest SafeLog4j2